Isn't it fun to be around someone who is complaining? Of course it isn't! Complaining is a simple way to show how selfish we are - it's all about ME!

 Now that I have done this hundreds of times, I will also say …

 The answers you get here will vary, “They don’t want help.”
 “Maybe they won’t take personal responsibility for themselves.”
 “They aren’t living in reality.”
-Most of the statements provided will be close, but it is highly unusual for anyone to provide the right answer.
+Most of the statements provided will be close, but it is highly unusual for anyone to give the correct answer.

 Many of the answers will be reasonable, so I will say something like,

-- “That is probably true, but that isn’t the reason they can’t be helped.
+- “That is probably true, but that isn’t why they can’t be helped.
 The answer lies in seeing this from the victim’s point of view.”

-Instead of providing the answer to them at this point, go back to your examples and show how a Victim is thinking.
+Instead of providing the answer to them, go back to your examples and show how a Victim is thinking.

-What I have found works best is to take them back to my standing in the 15 Items or Less lane.
+Taking them back to my standing in the 15 Items or Less lane works best.

 - “Get a picture of me standing in the 15 Items or Less lane at the supermarket.
 Got that picture.
 Describe that picture.
 What am I thinking?
 What am I focused on?

-- “So, I am standing there and I am looking at their 16 items – I am not happy, because of their bad behavior, right?
+- “So, I am standing there and looking at their 16 items – I am not happy because of their bad behavior, right?
 I am looking at the cashier who is accepting this bad behavior.
-AND, ALL OF THEIR BAD BEHAVIOR IS HURTING ME!"
+AND ALL OF THEIR BAD BEHAVIOR IS HURTING ME!"

-This a very critical point in the discussion of the Left Circle and people tend to understand it.
-Most often there is more talk about this.
-You want to make certain they understand by making additional statements like this –
+This is a critical point in the discussion of the Left Circle, and people get it.
+Most often, there is more talk about this.
+You want to make sure they understand by making additional statements like this –

 - “That Victim thinking is like you being a pool ball on the pool table of life, and how does a pool ball move?
-It can’t without another ball hitting it or a cue stick hitting it.
+It can’t unless another ball hits it or a cue stick hits it.
 When we live as victims, we complain about others ‘hitting us’ instead of seeing our role.
 ‘I’m mad because they didn’t treat me right.’
 It actually could have been for our benefit, but we don’t see it because we are playing the role of a victim.”

 The One Critical Item